 How can I look at just a category of languages, IDEs, or frameworks?

-In the table view, click Filter by type in the upper-left corner to see the broadest possible categorization of technologies, such as languages, frameworks, platforms, tools, etc.
+In the table view for the audience you’re tracking (Software Development, IT Ops, Security or Data Professional), click Filter by type in the upper-left corner to see the broadest possible categorization of technologies, such as languages, frameworks, platforms, tools, etc.

 While it is not yet possible to see more granular categories (such as IDEs), we are considering ways we could achieve this in the future.